Sensitive Data Exposure

 Introduction

-This article covers ways to secure the code from Sensitive Data Exposure vulnerability on WordPress.
+This article covers ways to secure the code from the Sensitive Data Exposure vulnerability on WordPress.
 Before returning the requested information to the user, ensure to check whether the user has the permission to view the resource.

-How to secure
+How to secure Actions

 add_action("wp_ajax_nopriv_view_course", "view_course");